halalboro/fpga-accelerators/README.md

 And we have an xmodel for our KV260.
 Generating the xmodel completes the model generation on the host machine.
 Now, we can move to the FPGA board to deploy it.

-Method 2 - Quantize the model based on the float files.
+**Method 2 - Quantize the model based on the float files.
 This gives you the flexibility of changing the dataset but it must match the same directory structure and dimensions. </br>
 Simply go through the readme file and follow all the steps sequentially to generate the quantized.h5 yourself.
-After which the steps are the same as that in Method 1. </br>
+After which the steps are the same as that in Method 1.** </br>

 https://docs.xilinx.com/r/3.0-English/ug1414-vitis-ai/Quantizing-the-Model?tocId=FE7iDNcwer8ib9O67S~6Uw (More about quantizing the model) </br>

-**Setting up the board (KV260)** </br>
+**3. Setting up the board (KV260)** </br>

 Boot up the board with the following Ubuntu image - https://ubuntu.com/certified/202104-28895 <br>
 https://www.xilinx.com/products/som/kria/kv260-vision-starter-kit/kv260-getting-started-ubuntu/setting-up-the-sd-card-image.html (reference) </br>